 All guests and staff must travel with a P.F.D (Personal flotation device) whenever they are on the water.
-Please make sure you have one.
+Please make sure you have one when required.
 A diesel generator powers the lodge.
 At approximately 10pm the lodge switches to battery power to conserve fuel.
 Between 10pm and 5am we are on limited power so please avoid the use of power hungry electronics like hair dryers.
 Battery chargers are fine.

-Gratuities

-Guests often ask about tipping the staff.
-Please be aware that Knight Inlet Lodge includes a gratuity in all of our pricing so tipping is not strictly necessary, however if you wish to leave an additional amount you may do so at check-out.
+MINIMUM AGE: 6 YEARS OLD - May 21 to August 30 8 YEARS OLD - August 31 to October 15 Gratuities Guests often ask about tipping the staff.
+Please be aware that Knight Inlet Lodge includes a gratuity in all of our pricing so tipping is not strictly necessary, however if you wish to leave an additional amount you may do so at checkout.
 Knight Inlet Lodge staff share all gratuities equally so please refrain from tipping staff individually.
 Should you decide to leave an additional gratuity, the amount is totally up to you and should reflect your level of satisfaction.

-Accounts

-All purchases at the lodge (bar, gift shop, phone charges, etc.)will be added to your room account.
+Accounts All purchases at the lodge (bar, gift shop, satellite phone charges, etc) will be added to your room account.
 At the end of your stay your bill will be settled by the Lodge Manager or designated staff member.
 We accept cash, debit cards and credit cards (Visa & MasterCard).

-Telephone and Internet

-A satellite telephone system is availble for priority circumstances.
+Telephone and Internet A satellite telephone system is available for priority circumstances.
 Please ask one of our staff if you need to make a call.
 Knight Inlet Lodge is a 'Digital Detox' zone and internet is not currently available at our remote lodge.
+Smoking Smoking is only permitted in designated locations.